 Nylon rope benefits:

-- Absorbs shock from waves and wind
+- Absorbs shock loads from waves and wind

 - Lightweight and easy to handle